MissionalDigerati/md-contribution-site/_sections/projects.md

 <dl class="row">
     <dt class="col-xl-1 col-sm-2">Code</dt>
-    <dd class="col-xl-11 col-sm-10">All of the source code resides on Github, and is free for anyone to download and use.</dd>
+    <dd class="col-xl-11 col-sm-10">All of the source code resides on GitHub, and is free for anyone to download and use.</dd>
     <dt class="col-xl-1 col-sm-2">Issues</dt>
     <dd class="col-xl-11 col-sm-10">The Issue Tracker provides the community a place to submit bug reports and feature requests.
 The community members can also find issues that need help fixing.</dd>
     <dt class="col-xl-1 col-sm-2">Pull Requests</dt>